Traffic (band): 1960s: 1967–69

-Later lineups: 1970–74
+1970s: 1970–74

-After the break-up of Blind Faith in 1969, Winwood began working on a solo recording, bringing in Wood and Capaldi to contribute, and the project eventually turned into a new Traffic album, John Barleycorn Must Die, their most successful album yet.
-Traffic went on to expand its lineup late in 1970, adding Winwood's former Blind Faith bandmate Ric Grech on bass.
-After Capaldi lost his infant son to cot death, he stopped drumming and nearly left the band, resulting in an expanded lineup with drummer Jim Gordon of Derek and the Dominos and Ghanaian percussionist Rebop Kwaku Baah in 1971.
-The live album Welcome to the Canteen was released in September and marked the band's break with United Artists Records.
-It did not bear the "Traffic" name on the cover; the album was credited to the band's individual members (including Mason, who returned for his third and final spell with the band).
-However, the band logo did appear on the back cover.
+After the break-up of Blind Faith in 1969, Winwood began working on a solo recording, bringing in Wood and Capaldi to contribute, and the project eventually turned into a new Traffic album, 1970's John Barleycorn Must Die, their most successful album yet.
+Soon after the album was released, Traffic expanded its lineup with the addition of Winwood's former Blind Faith bandmate Ric Grech on bass.
+In 1971, Capaldi stopped drumming and nearly left the band after his infant son died from cot death.
+Drummer Jim Gordon of Derek and the Dominos and percussionist Rebop Kwaku Baah were added, while Capaldi switiched to a role as percussionist, co-vocalist, and master of ceremonies.

+Dave Mason also returned at this time for a third and final stint with the band, though this lasted only six performances, some of which was captured on the live album Welcome to the Canteen, released in September 1971.
+Marking the band's break with United Artists Records, the album did not bear the "Traffic" name on the cover or the record label, although the band's logo appeared on the back cover.
+Instead, the album was credited to the band's seven individual members (Winwood, Capaldi, Mason, Wood, Grech, Kwaku Baah, and Gordon).
 The album ended with a version of The Spencer Davis Group song "Gimme Some Loving", which became a minor hit.

 Following the departure of Mason, Traffic released The Low Spark of High Heeled Boys (1971), which was a Top 10 American album but did not chart in the UK.
 It sold over half a million copies in 1972 when it received a gold disc, and was awarded a R.I.A.A. platinum disc in March 1976 for over a million total sales.
-Once again, however, personnel problems wracked the band as Grech and Gordon were fired in December 1971 due to excessive drug use, and the month after, Winwood's struggles with peritonitis brought Traffic to a standstill.
+Once again, personnel problems wracked the band, as Grech and Gordon were fired in December 1971 due to excessive drug use, and the month after, Winwood's struggles with peritonitis brought Traffic to a standstill.

 Jim Capaldi used this hiatus to record a solo album, Oh How We Danced, which proved to be the beginning of a long and successful solo career.
 The album included a surplus recording from The Low Spark of High-Heeled Boys, "Open Your Heart", and the new tracks featured drummer Roger Hawkins and bassist David Hood, from the Muscle Shoals Sound Studio house band.
-Capaldi soon brought them on board to replace Grech and Gordon.
+Capaldi soon recruited Hawkins and Hood into Traffic to replace Grech and Gordon.